Machine Learning for Business

 2.11.2 Shut down the notebook instance

-3 Deciding whether to call a customer because they are at risk of churning
+3 Should you call a customer because they are at risk of churning

 3.1 What are you making decisions about?